Legal Alternatives to File Sharing

 - iTunes Store has a movie rental and purchasing store, a service similar to Amazon.

 - Hulu has free TV shows and movies as well, with limited commercials.

-- TV network stations such as ABC, NBC and Fox usualy host the latest episodes of most broadcasted shows.
+- TV network stations such as ABC, NBC and Fox often host the latest episodes of most broadcasted shows.

 A few free, legal alternatives to commonly used software:

 Other legal alternatives include:

 - Use ACMS Virtual Computing Labs for access to popular applications like Adobe Photoshop, Illustrator, Indesign, ArcGIS, and Stata.

 - Getting material from the public domain, using sites such as Internet Archive.
 Government documents, text, and images over 75 years old are in the public domain and are free to use.

 - Using "royalty-free" collections of work, such as stock-media libraries.